gocd/docs.go.cd/installation/performance_tuning.md

 Ensure that the latest JVM is used always, as there are major performance improvements with every release.

-The minimum and maximum JVM heap space allocated to the Go server affects its performance.
-Go uses default values of ```512m``` and ```1024m``` for minimum and maximum JVM heap sizes respectively.
+The minimum and maximum JVM heap space allocated to the GoCD server affects its performance.
+GoCD uses default values of ```512m``` and ```1024m``` for minimum and maximum JVM heap sizes respectively.
 However, for production environments, we recommend setting the minimum and maximum values to an identical value.

 The default heap settings mentioned above are for a 32-bit JVM.
-But if the Go server is facing performance issues we recommend doubling the values in the heap settings and measuring performance.
+But if the GoCD server is facing performance issues we recommend doubling the values in the heap settings and measuring performance.
 If its seen that more than 3 GB of heap memory is needed, we recommend a switch to 64-bit JVM.
-Our tests show that Go server performs much better on a 64 bit JVM than a 32 bit JVM provided the heap memory has been increased appropriately.
+Our tests show that GoCD server performs much better on a 64 bit JVM than a 32 bit JVM provided the heap memory has been increased appropriately.
 This is needed because 64-bit JVM makes use of 64-bit addresses instead of 32bits, allowing it to use more memory.

 Start with the default settings and increase the heap memory incrementally to suit your application.

 ### Storage

-For optimal performance in artifact transfer Go would need storage with good disk I/O throughput.
-We recommend local storage for Go database and artifacts.
+For optimal performance in artifact transfer GoCD would need storage with good disk I/O throughput.
+We recommend local storage for GoCD database and artifacts.
 Disk space can be reclaimed through deletion of historical artifacts.

 If using network storage is preferred, ensure that the speeds and throughput are good.

-Use RAID Configuration for higher throughput if the Go Server is expected to be an intensive setup.
-If you expect to have large artifacts you could use use different RAID configurations for Go database and artifacts.
-For example, 2 drives on RAID1 can be be used for the Go database (for redundancy), 3+ hard drives on RAID5 can be used for artifacts so that access to database and artifacts is optimized.
+Use RAID Configuration for higher throughput if the GoCD Server is expected to be an intensive setup.
+If you expect to have large artifacts you could use use different RAID configurations for GoCD database and artifacts.
+For example, 2 drives on RAID1 can be be used for the GoCD database (for redundancy), 3+ hard drives on RAID5 can be used for artifacts so that access to database and artifacts is optimized.

 ### Improving Server Startup Time

-The start up time for a very large Go Server instance could be improved by delaying material polling and pipeline scheduling to a few seconds after the server starts up.
+The start up time for a very large GoCD Server instance could be improved by delaying material polling and pipeline scheduling to a few seconds after the server starts up.
 This would allow the server to warm up and cache some of the data before it is bombarded with threads that poll for material updates and pipelines that need to be scheduled.
 Following are the JVM properties that enable such a delay:

 - ```cruise.material.update.delay``` - This value is specified in milliseconds.
 It has a default value of 10,000.
 This means that material polling would only start 10s after the server starts.